lucasrodes/whatstk/docs/index.md

 - `size` _int_ - Number of messages to generate.
 - `users` _list, optional_ - List with names of the users.
 Defaults to module variable USERS.
+- `seed` _int, optional_ - Seed for random processes.
+Defaults to 100.

 <a name=".whatstk.utils.chat_generation.ChatGenerator.generate_messages"></a>
 #### generate\_messages